Early Life of Mallika Sarabhai

 At a very young age Mallika Sarabhai started to learn dancing.
-When she was only 15 started her film career in parallel cinema.
-She has also played the role of Draupadi in Peter Brooke's film 'Mahabharata', which was made in English and French.
+When she was only 15 years, she started her film career in parallel cinema.
+She has played the role of ‘Draupadi’ in Peter Brooke's film 'Mahabharata', which was made in English and French.
 After completing her graduation, Mallika entered into the world of performing arts following the footsteps of her mother.

 Sarabhai is a social activist too.
-Personally she is a strong character with her own ideas and she feels that dance is a living language that you can interpret the way you think best.
-Whatever field she is involved in, be it an activist, writer, instigator of community projects, anchorperson of magazines or TV channels, painting with her feet, she excels in it.
+Personally she is a strong character with her own ideas and she feels that dance is a living language that one can interpret the way one thinks.
+Whatever field she is involved in, be it an activist, writer, instigator of community projects, anchorperson of magazines or television channels, painting with her feet, she excels in it.

 Mallika first started writing when she performed ‘Shakti: The Power of Women’.
 Since then, she has scripted her individual shows, television serials for Indian Space Research Organisation’s educational television in Madhya Pradesh, film scripts and more recently new contemporary lyrics for Bharatnatyam.
 She has been a columnist for ‘Times of India’, ‘Vanitha’, ‘The Week’, ‘Divya Bhaskar’, ‘Hans’ and ‘DNA’.
 On 19th March 2009, she announced her application against the Bharatiya Janata Party's prime ministerial candidate Lal Krishna Advani for the Gandhinagar Lok Sabha seat, as an independent candidate in the 2009 general election.
 She had won from the Congress to contest election but eventually lost to Lal Krishna Advani by a huge margin.